Jim Reeves: Legacy

 In 1998 Reeves was inducted into the Texas Country Music Hall of Fame in Carthage, Texas, where the Jim Reeves Memorial is located.
 The inscription on the memorial reads, "If I, a lowly singer, dry one tear, or soothe one humble human heart in pain, then my homely verse to God is dear, and not one stanza has been sung in vain."

 Each year, the Academy of Country Music awards the Jim Reeves International Award to an artist who has made an "outstanding contributions to the acceptance of country music throughout the world.done the most to promote the genre worldwide".

 Posthumous releases

 Reeves' records continued to sell well, both earlier and new albums issued after his death.
 According to Billboard magazine, "Reeves' career continued to thrive with hit records on the Billboard charts throughout the next two decades".
 The last Reeves song on the chart was "The Image Of Me", in 1984.

 His widow, Mary, was instrumental in the ongoing success of the songs.
 She combined unreleased tracks with previous releases (placing updated instrumentals alongside Reeves' original vocals) to produce a regular series of "new" albums after her husband's death.
 She also operated the Jim Reeves Museum in Nashville from the mid-1970s until 1996.
 On the 15th anniversary of Reeves death, Mary told a country music magazine interviewer, "Jim Reeves my husband is gone; Jim Reeves the artist lives on."
+Since 2006 the museum is in Voxna, Edsbyn, Sweden.